Crypto Overview in Denmark

 Banking Relationships

 The relationship between traditional Danish banks and the cryptocurrency sector presents a mixed picture.
-Major traditional banks have adopted cautious approaches.
-Danske Bank, Denmark’s largest bank, does not offer cryptocurrency services directly but permits customers to conduct transactions with cryptocurrency platforms and allows credit card use on these platforms.
-The bank has stated it will treat deposits stemming from cryptocurrency investments the same as deposits from other types of investments.
+Danske Bank, Denmark’s largest bank, does not offer cryptocurrency services directly but permits customers to transact with cryptocurrency platforms and allows credit card use on those platforms, treating cryptocurrency-derived deposits the same as those from other investment types.

-The fintech banking sector has been more embracing of cryptocurrency.
-Lunar, a Danish digital challenger bank, operates Lunar Block, a cryptocurrency trading platform integrated within its main banking app that serves users across Denmark, Sweden, and Norway.
-Lunar became one of the first Scandinavian challenger banks to obtain a MiCA license.
-Multiple banks have opened currency pairs toward Bitcoin, providing Danish consumers with opportunities to invest in cryptocurrency through regulated channels.
+The fintech banking sector has been more receptive.
+Lunar, a Danish digital challenger bank, operates Lunar Block, a cryptocurrency trading platform integrated within its main banking app serving users across Denmark, Sweden, and Norway.
+In late 2024, Lunar became the first Scandinavian challenger bank to obtain a MiCA CASP license.
+Payment providers such as Nets have collaborated with blockchain analytics companies to develop risk assessment solutions for Nordic banks, enabling AML-compliant onboarding of cryptocurrency-related customers.

 Licensing Requirements

-Crypto-asset service providers must register under the Danish Anti-Money Laundering Act, which requires conducting risk assessments, maintaining internal controls, monitoring business relationships, and reporting suspicious activity to the Money Laundering Secretariat.
-Know Your Customer (KYC) requirements mandate verifying customer identities using reliable sources and enhanced due diligence for high-risk situations such as dealings with politically exposed persons.
+CASPs must also register under the Danish Anti-Money Laundering Act, which requires conducting risk assessments, maintaining internal controls, monitoring business relationships, and reporting suspicious activity to the Hvidvasksekretariatet.
+Know Your Customer requirements mandate verifying customer identities using reliable sources, with enhanced due diligence applied in high-risk situations such as dealings with politically exposed persons.
+A compliance officer must be appointed, reporting lines documented, and fit-and-proper checks completed for senior managers.

 Market Characteristics